svobtom/onedata4sci/docs/source/user/download_all.rst

 Every shared object (space, directory or file) have its own unique identifier (``File ID``).
 If you know the file ID you can download the object.

-Hot to get file identifier
+How to get file identifier
 --------------------------
 When you access the URL by your web browser, you can found ``File ID`` by right click on the name of a space/directory/file in pop-up menu item ``Information``.